All in One View

 LLMs use

--
+- Data storage:

 Greatest source of carbon emissions

 She has heard that her institution provides a tape-based cold storage options located in two different campuses and which are intended for data that is not accessed very often.
 She decides to keep the two copies of the raw data on the LTO-tape based storage provided by her institution, with each copy being stored at a different site.
 This ensures the data is safe in case something happens with one of the storages.
-She decides to keep her processed data on HDDs, as she needs easy and fast data access for analyses.
+She decides to keep her processed data on HDDs, as she needs easy and fast access for analyses.

 - She keeps the two copies of raw data (7 TB) in the LTO-tape based facilities provided by her institution.
-She keeps the processed data (2 TB) on HDDs for active work
+She keeps the processed data (2 TB) on HDDs for active work.

-\[ E_{tape storage} = 0.07 kgCO₂e/TB/year \times 7 TB \\ E_{tape storage} = 0.49 kgCO₂e/year \]
+\[ E_{tape storage} = 0.07 kgCO₂e/TB \times 7 TB \times 15 years \\ E_{tape storage} = 7.35 kgCO₂e \]

 Keeping the 2 GB of processed data on HDDs would generate:

-\[ E_{HDDs} = 3 kgCO₂e/TB/year \times 2 TB + 9 kgCO₂e/TB/year \times 2 TB \\ E_{HDDs} = 24 kgCO₂e/year \]
+\[ E_{HDDs} = (3 kgCO₂e/TB \times 2 TB + 9 kgCO₂e/TB \times 2 TB) \times 15 years \\ E_{HDDs} = 360 kgCO₂e E \]

-Therefore, the total costs associated with storing Emma’s research data would be 24.49 kgCO₂e.
+Therefore, the total costs associated with storing Emma’s research data would be 367.35 kgCO₂e.

 Emma is planning to switch from a reasoning model to a smaller LLM model, GPT4-0-mini, for which emissions are estimated to be around 562 mgCO₂e per query.

-\[ E_{LLM} = 0.562 gCO₂e/query \times 50 queries \\ E_{LLM} = 0.028 kgCO₂e \\ \]
+\[ E_{LLM} = 0.562 gCO₂e/query \times 50 queries \times 52 weeks \times 5 years \\ E_{LLM} = 7.3 kgCO₂e \\ \]

-The total emissions associated with using the simpler LLM would be approx. 0.028 kgCO₂e.
+The total emissions associated with using the simpler LLM would be approx. 7.3 kgCO₂e.

 A comparison of the emissions associated with both scenarios can be found below: